 Gwyn's career has encompassed a wide spectrum of work in the field of community, educational media and entertainment; she has worked professionally as

 a producer, writer, director, and performer.

-Gwyn's experiences include having co-created the 'School House Program' at the International House of Blues in Hollywood, California.
-As an educator, she has taught kindergarten through college level students, and working as the Educational Coodinator at the 18th Street Arts Complex in Santa Monica,California.
+Gwyn's experience includes having co-created the 'School House Program' at the International House of Blues in Hollywood, California; teaching as an educator of kindergarten through college level students, and working as the Educational Coodinator at the 18th Street Arts Complex in Santa Monica,California.

 'I am constantly motivated as a writer.

 Observing, listening and participating in this Earthly experience stimulates me beyond explanation, provides a major impetus for my curiosity and supplies unlimited inspiration.

 I write to reflect, to share, to observe the fullness of life alive in me.'